 Between 1974 and 1978, Bundy committed unspeakable acts of violence within several different states.
-He was charming and attractive, making it relatively easy to lure in members of the opposite sex, some as young as 15.
+He was charming and attractive, making it relatively easy to lure in women and girls, some as young as 15.

 Bundy dismembered some of his victims after he brutally killed them and removed the heads to keep as trophies, as he once told a detective he did with victim Georgeann Hawkins.
 He was also known to have sex with the corpses, and was thought to be sexually attracted only to unconscious women.